 The best way to protect your already damaged photos is to start storing them correctly.
 Because photo prints are porous, you won’t want to keep them against materials like printed newspapers or cardboard.
 Instead, opt for PVC-pocket albums meant for long-term storage.

 How and where you mount your photos makes more of a difference than you’d anticipate!
-First, you’ll want to choose an acid-free mount or panel to prevent yellowing and place your photo away from problem areas, such as where your house gets a lot of sun.
+First, you’ll want to choose an acid-free mount or panel to prevent yellowing and place your old photo away from problem areas, such as where your house gets a lot of sun.

 Other places in the home you’ll want to avoid hanging up your photo are the attic, bathroom, or basement, where moisture tends to gather.

-If you’re dealing with photo degradation, many photo restoration software is available online, such as Adobe Photoshop or Snapseed.
+To fix faded photos, many photo restoration software is available online, such as Adobe Photoshop or Snapseed.
 You can easily restore the colors in your images by following each step:

 The best and most reliable way to undo any damage to your faded photos is to use professional photo restoration services.
-For just $35, you can bring your memories back to life.

 Simply scan each image using a scanner or a mobile application and share them with us via email.
 In just 24 to 72 hours, we restore your photos to their original state using color repair techniques and other advanced methods.